julie200420/nctuLab2/README.md

 > TODO:
 > * Describe the meaning of Mininet API in Python you used in detail

+There are three parts in my code: the class "MyTopo", the function "simpleTest", and main function.

+1. MyTopo
+   The goal of this class is to build swtiches, hosts, and links.
+I use the in-built function "addSwitch(name)", "addHost(name)", and addLinks(name,name,bw,delay,loss) to control parameters and fulfill the goal.

+2. simpleTest()
+   In this function, I call the class "MyTopo" to build the topology.
+Then Create and manage a network with a OvS controller and use TCLink using " net = Mininet( topo = topo, controller = OVSController, link = TCLink)".
+TCLink means Traffic Control Link.
+It is necessary so that we can set bandwidth, delay, and loss in a link.
+   After, start the network by "net.start()" and check connectivity by "net.pingAll()", and then dump every hosts and switches to see the connections by "dumpNodeConnections(net.hosts)" and "dumpNodeConnections(net.switches)".
+   Finally, "CLI(net)" means enter in the Mininet's CLI mode.

+3. main function
+   Tell mininet to print useful information by "setLogLevel('info')" and execute the function "simpleTest()".
 ### iPerf Commands

 > TODO: